jmmaguigad/miner_dashboard/README.md

 # Miner Dashboard

-A simple program used to interact with ethermine api, sparkpool api and json api of ethosdistro api
+A program used to interact with ethermine api, sparkpool api and json api of ethosdistro api

 ## Getting Started
 ### Setup